Team-BHP > Electric Cars

 Very true.
 Haryana government’s stubborn stance on not providing relevant subsidies that UP and Rajasthan are also offering definitely played its part.
 Nexon EV costs 15L in Delhi for the mid model, and about 17.5L in Faridabad.
 Why would anyone register it in Haryana?
 It is actually cheaper to get a temporary rental address in Delhi (totally legally) and have the vehicle register there and get the subsidy.

-Shreyans_Jain is online now (1) Thanks
+Shreyans_Jain is offline (1) Thanks

 Old 6th November 2021, 17:26 #8